-Advance Directives allow you to designate an individual to act on your behalf when you become incapacitated.
-A Property Power of Attorney, Healthcare Power of Attorney, and Living Will work both separately or together to transfer authority to a trusted agent in managing decisions regarding your finances and health while avoiding the need of the formality of a Court-ordered Guardianship in most instances.
-These directives to institutions and healthcare professionals remove an unnecessary burden from family members who may face stressful decisions concerning your care or financial condition and provide specific guidance and authority to your trusted agents.
-Our estate planning attorneys review the intricacies of these legal documents to ensure your plan meets your specific desires.
+Advance directives let you designate an individual to act on your behalf if you become incapable of making decisions.
+A property power of attorney, healthcare power of attorney, and living will work separately or together.
+The powers of attorney transfer authority to a trusted agent to manage your finances and health care decisions without the need to seek a formal court-ordered guardianship.
+These directives are provided to financial institutions and healthcare professionals, and hospital or clinical facilities, and remove an unnecessary burden upon family members who may face stressful decisions concerning your health or financial condition.
+Our estate planning attorneys prepare these detailed legal documents to ensure your plan is appropriate for your specific situation.

-The Value of Working with an Experienced Naperville, IL Estate Planning Attorney
+The Value of Working with an Experienced Illinois and Indiana Estate Planning Attorney

-Our Naperville estate planning attorneys will guide you through creating or updating your Illinois estate plan.
-As you and your children move through life, including marriage, disability, death, or divorce, or your estate grows in value, your asset protection needs will change as well.
+Our estate planning attorneys will guide you through creating or updating your Illinois or Indiana estate plan.
+As your children age, mature, marry, or experience loss through a death of a spouse or a divorce, and property is sold or purchased, your asset protection needs will also change.

-Our experienced Illinois estate planning lawyers provide carefully designed estate planning documents that address healthcare decisions and end-of-life decisions.
-Our Illinois law firm can help update and create your estate plan to ensure the legacy you leave passes to your loved ones.
+Our experienced Illinois and Indiana estate planning lawyers provide carefully designed estate planning documents that address healthcare and end-of-life decisions with the dignity you deserve.
+Our firm can help create or update your estate plan to ensure your family legacy.